ILF To Celebrate Decade Of Literary Excellence Showcasing Sustainability - UrduPoint

 ILF To Celebrate Decade Of Literary Excellence Showcasing Sustainability

-The 10th edition of the Islamabad Literature Festival (ILF), one of Pakistan’s most anticipated literary events, is set to take place from 8th to 10th November 2024 at Gandhara Citizen’s Club, Fatima Jinnah (F-9) Park
+The 10th edition of the Islamabad Literature Festival (ILF), one of Pakistan’s most anticipated literary events, is set to take place from 8-10 November at Gandhara Citizen’s Club, Fatima Jinnah (F-9) Park

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Nov, 2024) The 10th edition of the Islamabad Literature Festival (ILF), one of Pakistan’s most anticipated literary events, is set to take place from 8th to 10th November 2024 at Gandhara Citizen’s Club, Fatima Jinnah (F-9) Park.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Nov, 2024) The 10th edition of the Islamabad Literature Festival (ILF), one of Pakistan’s most anticipated literary events, is set to take place from 8-10 November at Gandhara Citizen’s Club, Fatima Jinnah (F-9) Park.

 This annual festival of literature, arts, and intellectual exchange promises a dynamic array of voices, ideas, and perspectives, creating an enriching experience for literature enthusiasts, writers, scholars, and the general public.
 With 55 sessions and 15 book launches, ILF 2024 offers an extensive lineup of discussions, workshops, and cultural activities.